bhovhannes/bundle-validator/docs/plugins.md

 1. Reads and validates configuration
 2. Determines list of files to operate on
 3. Based on effective configuration loads plugins
-4. For each file:
+4. For each plugin:
-   1. create a readonly **execution context** object which will be later shared between plugins
+   1. create a readonly **execution context** object
    2. store full resolved file path in a context
-   3. run each configured plugin passing **execution context** as an argument
+   3. for each file run plugin passing **execution context** as an argument
    4. add plugin result to the final report
 5. Outputs resulting report